 The Tokyo Vice soundtrack includes music by Pearl Jam, Kelly Rowland and Utada Hikaru.
-This info article contains spoilers for J.T.
+This info article contains spoilers and song details for J.T.
 Rogers’ HBO Max series.
 Visit the Soundtracks of Television section for more Vague Visages music guides.

 Tokyo Vice stars Ansel Elgort as Jake Adelstein, an American journalist who works as a crime reporter in Japan.
 Ken Watanabe co-stars as Hiroto Katagiri, a detective who educates the protagonist about the realities of the Tokyo underworld.
 Composers Danny Bensi (Ozark) and Saunder Jurriaans (Ozark) scored the HBO Max series, which includes a variety of Japanese mainstream tracks.
 Here’s every song in Tokyo Vice, an adaptation of the real Jake Adelstein’s 2009 memoir.